Apply for a 2020 Louisville Cultural Council Art Grant

 - Special consideration will be given to artists and organizations based in Louisville, CO.

 - Any individual or organization may apply.
 Organizations do not need to have 501c(3) status to apply.

 Applications will be evaluated by the Louisville Cultural Council.
-LCC members may reach out to applicants via phone or email with additional questions.
 Evaluation criteria includes but is not limited to:

-Performance Space: Applicants may request one complimentary day of use of the Louisville Center for the Arts.
-The Louisville Cultural Council has reserved specific dates and times for Art Grant recipients.
+Performance Space: Applicants may request one complimentary day of use of the Louisville Center for the Art or Steinbaugh Pavilion.
 Dates may be reserved on a first come, first served basis once grantees have been notified of their award.

 Marketing: The Louisville Cultural Council will assist with distribution of promotional materials such as posters and listing on the City Arts and Events Calendar.
 Grant recipients must provide copies of materials 6 weeks prior to their event.
 All materials must include the LCC logo or listing the Louisville Cultural Council as a sponsor.

 Grant recipients are the producers and presenters of their projects.
 As such, they are responsible for all aspects of executing the project including but not limited to: